makai410/cotack/README.md

 A: It has high-performance thanks to Tesla P4 or P100 from Google Colab.
 It is secure cuz server resources are public so u will never go to jail cuz no one can prove u did it.

+## Features
+* Relying on Google Colab, it has an excellent interactive panel.
+* Relying on excellent scripts, it has many powerful functions.
+* Excellent config management.
 ## WARNING
 * **DO NOT USE IT FOR ILLEGAL PURPOSES!**
 * **We are not responsible for any damages caused by Cotack.**